joelvaneenwyk/speedtest-analyzer/README.md

 5. papaparse
 6. speedtest-cli

-## License

-I kindly ask not to re-distribute this repo on hub.docker.com if it's not indispensable.

 ## Disclaimer / Off topic

 This small tool was originally written for private use on Synology NAS.
 The original twitter function is removed in this version.

 If you want to contribute and report / fix bugs or bring the feature stuff written for your own setup, don't be shy.

 Have fun and test your speed! 😊